How to Maintain Your 12-Foot Skeleton and Other Giant Halloween Decorations

 - The skeleton can sport the colors for any team you follow, no matter what time of year it is.

 Take your outdoor Halloween decor to the next level with a 12-foot skeleton and other giant Halloween decorations.
-Maintaining and storing them properly can help you enjoy them for years to come.
-To assemble most of these big items, you’ll need help from a few family members or friends.
-You can also add to your collection.
-The Home Depot has a variety of Halloween inflatables and Halloween yard decorations to choose from.
+Maintaining and storing your big decorations properly can help you enjoy them for years to come.
+To assemble most of these oversize items, you’ll need help from a few family members or friends.
+Want to add to your spooky collection in time for Halloween?
+Choose from a variety of Halloween inflatables and Halloween yard decorations, large and small.
+The Home Depot delivers online orders when and where you need them.